khanna-harshit/cpu_util_port_analyzer/README.md

 4. Email ID (where you get the alerts)
 5. Number of snapshots you want to take.

-python script should be run in the Sonic device in background to fetch data for time based data- points which in turn should be stored in an excel sheet for further analysis.
-If, there are any performace concerns due the script running in background, the script can fetch the required output from outside the device.
-The CLI commands are explained below:
-The below commands is used to determine the CPU utilization.
-It also lists the active processes along with their corresponding process ID and other relevant parameters.
-This sub-section explains the various &quot;processes&quot; specific data that includes the following.
-1. cpu Show processes CPU info
-2. memory Show processes memory info
-3. summary Show processes info
 “show processes” commands provide a wrapper over linux’s “top” command. “show process cpu” sorts the processes being displayed by cpu-utilization, whereas “show process memory” does it attending to processes’ memory-utilization.